sparkartgroup/chef-papertrail/README.md

     ]
   ```

-  If you want to tag a file/path, the structure is slightly different:
+  To tag a file/path, the structure is slightly different:
   ```ruby
     node['papertrail']['files'] = [
       '/tmp/test.log',